 Next, I used spackle to fill the remaining space.

-I then sanded the cabinets and caulked around the edges to fill any remaining gaps.
+I then sanded the cabinets and caulked around the edges to fill the remaining gaps.

 Finally, I lugged all the painting supplies upstairs.
 Before I could prime the cabinets, I had to remove the doors and take them down to the garage where there was space to spread them out.